acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 # Provides standalone GOP driver for EFI era Mac Pro and iMac

+## Releases

+EnableGop version (OpenCore version)
+### 1.1 (0.9.0)
+ - Fixed early verbose boot lines appearing over picker
+ - Added EnableGop version number to UI section

+### 1.0 (0.8.9)
+ - Initial public release

 ## Status
 **Current status: Beta release.**

 This driver has been tested and is working on several iMac models with several different GPUs, and on several MacPro4,1/5,1 machines with several different GPUs.
-However, in the worst case (and still quite possible) scenario, an incompatible or incorrectly installed driver in firmware may brick your hardware.
+However, in the worst case (and still possible) scenario, an incompatible or incorrectly installed driver in firmware may brick your hardware.

 *In all cases take a backup of the main firmware or VBIOS firmware which you are modifying, and confirm that